 Each year the School of Divinity awards several Visiting Fellowships.

-We invite inquiries and applications for the non-stipendary Visiting Fellowship Programme from scholars at other academic institutions who wish to spend an extended period of time at the School of Divinity (New College) for the purpose of conducting research.
+We invite inquiries and applications for the non-stipendary Visiting Fellowship Programme from scholars at other academic institutions who wish to spend a period of time (no longer than 12 months) at the School of Divinity for the purpose of conducting research.

 Although Visiting Fellow appointment carries no stipend, we are able to offer drop-in study space and access to library and computing facilities in the University.